kinhunt/mcpdog/README.md

 - **🔗 One-Time Setup**: Configure MCPDog once, use all servers
 - **🔄 Unified Interface**: All MCP servers appear as one server to clients
 - **⚡ Smart Routing**: MCPDog routes tool calls to the appropriate server
-- **🌐 Protocol Flexibility**: Supports stdio, HTTP SSE, and Streamable HTTP
+- **🌐 Protocol Flexibility**: Supports stdio, HTTP SSE, and Streamable HTTP for both client and server connections
 - **📊 Centralized Management**: Monitor and manage all servers from web dashboard
 - **🛡️ Fault Tolerance**: If one server fails, others continue working
 - **🎯 Simplified Workflow**: No need to configure each server separately in your client